dhyani-patel10/Small-Projact/README.md

 # Small-Projact
-Some of the small projacts using html,css,js
+Some of the small projacts using html,css,js.